steff880/MS2-project-Cottage/README.md

             min-height: 50vh;
         }

-2. Remove the inline styling and add custom one.
+2. Remove the inline styling and add a custom one.

 3. Fixed issue by positioning the icons at the bottom center of the page instead of left.
-To achieve this adedd properties to the parent element and amended the properties of the child element.
+To achieve this added properties to the parent element and amended the properties of the child element.

 4. Fix issue by removing "_margin: 0 auto;_" from class **_card-row_** and add "_margin-left and margin-right -10px_" to the same class and to the
     **_cottages-heading-container_**, also reduce the padding of **_cottages-container_** from 15px to 10px.
     Also add media qiery for xs devices and change the "_height_" of the class **_card-cottages_** form 650px to 600px.
-    Please note that the orientation of the images on the cards is **Portrait** not **Landscape** !
+    Please note that the orientation of the images on the cards is **Portrait**, not **Landscape**!
 ## Testing
 ### W3C Validator Testing